mordechaitenzer/port-youtube-catalog/README.md

 1. Click **Add Widget**.
 2. Select **Table Chart**.
 3. Select the `YouTube Video` blueprint.
-4. In Port’s Table widget, properties are included by default, and you remove the ones you don’t need.
+4. In Port’s Table widget, all properties are included by default.
+Simply remove the ones you don’t need.<br>

-    We kept these properties: `title`,`viewCount`,`likeCount`,`commentCount`.
+   For this view, keep: `title`,`viewCount`,`likeCount`,`commentCount`.
 6. Apply a **Sort**: `viewCount` → Descending.
 7. Apply a **Filter**: show only the top 10 videos with the most views.

 This widget highlights your highest-impact videos based on audience engagement.

-Using both sorting and limiting ensures you focus on the most relevant entities.
+Using both sorting and filtter ensures you focus on the most relevant entities.

 ![Table Chart](assets/viz-table.png)